sergiocollado/potpourri/Notes_on_Linux/04_Notes_on_Linux_interrupts_and_bottom_halves.md

 In other words, runnable CPU intensive work items will not prevent other work items in the same worker pool from starting execution.

+### alloc_ordered_workqueue()

+#define alloc_ordered_workqueue(fmt, flags, args...)

+Allocate an ordered workqueue

+An ordered workqueue executes at most one work item at any given time in the queued order

+They are implemented as unbound workqueues with max_active of one